 [*NOTE- Choose the particular “WinDbg” version to open it according to the CPU-architecture (x64-bit or x86-bit of your system. ]

-15. In WinDbg window, click on “File” and then click on “Save Workspace” to save the changes.
+14. In the WinDbg window, click on “File” and then click on “Save Workspace” to save the changes.

-17. In Minidump folder, double click on the minidump file you want to analyze on your computer.
+16. In the Minidump folder, double click on the minidump file you want to analyze on your computer.

 The minidump file will be opened in WinDbg.